Gary1080/Earthquake_Indonesia_Predictive_Model/README.md

 ## RESULTS

-The Random Forest model achieved a Mean Squared Error (MSE) of 0.3184, Root Mean Squared Error (RMSE) of 0.5643, and Mean Absolute Error (MAE) of 0.4343 on the test set, indicating its high accuracy.
+The Random Forest model achieved a Mean Squared Error (MSE) of 0.3184, Root Mean Squared Error (RMSE) of 0.5643, and Mean Absolute Error (MAE) of 0.4343 on the test set, indicating a reasonable level of accuracy (especially in terms of earthquake magnitude).

 ## Files